 Chloe was raised on her family’s farm in Nobleboro and has been a community organizer for fourteen years.
 At Lincoln Academy, she started the Climate Action Club and worked with students, teachers, community members, and businesses on local environmental and climate issues.
 At Harvard, she co-founded Divest Harvard–a campaign calling on Harvard University to divest from fossil fuels that ultimately drew 70,000 supporters.
 Chloe also founded First Here, Then Everywhere to empower youth climate activists.

 Chloe is the recipient of the Gloria Barron Prize for Young Heroes and the Brower Youth Award.
-Her work in high school was the focus feature of a Sundance Channel documentary series.
 She was also named a “Green Hero” by Rolling Stone and has been recognized by the Washington Post, MPBN, Maine Women’s Fund, New York Times, NPR, Bill Moyers, Bloomberg, Real Time with Bill Maher, CNN, and other news outlets.
 She was named the 2020 Legislator of the Year by the Maine Council on Aging.

 About First Here, Then Everywhere: